crsh/papaja/README.md

             sudo apt-get install texlive texlive-latex-extra texlive-bibtex-extra texlive-publishers texlive-fonts-recommended texlive-fonts-extra texlive-humanities

 ### Creating a manuscript
 To start writing your manuscript, download this repository (`Download ZIP`-button on the right).
-You can now fire up RStudio, set the working directory to the folder containing the files, e.g.

-    setwd("path/to/manuscript")

-and start writing by editing `manuscript.rmd`.
+You can now fire up RStudio and start writing by editing `manuscript.rmd`.
 If you want to add citations specify a .bib-file in the document header and remove the `#` in front of the `bibliography` parameter.

 ## Known issues
+- If building the example manuscript throws the error `!
+Incomplete \iffalse; all text was ignored after line 20.`, try updating your TeX-packages.
 - Citations may mess with RStudios syntax highlighting in the current line.
 Incorrect highlighting following a citation does not necessarily indicate incorrect syntax.
 - When using the R-Package [`xtable`](http://cran.r-project.org/web/packages/xtable/index.html) to produce LaTeX-tables, the caption is set to the left page margin (s. the [example manuscript](https://github.com/crsh/papar/blob/master/example/example.pdf)).
 This is a more general issue of the `apa6` document class.
 It can be resolved using `\captionbox` instead of `\caption` (see my [SE question](http://tex.stackexchange.com/questions/42209/centering-tables-in-document-class-apa6)), which is AFAIK not possible with `xtable()`.
 You may try out my helper function `apa.table()` in the folder `helper`, which should do the trick.
 - Printing PDF from RStudio's PDF viewer can produce weird results.
 If you want to print your manuscript I suggest you use any other PDF viewer of your choice.